derplayer/YuGiOh-DuelEvolution-OfflineMod/README.md

 This will disable graphic fixes on modern operating system, but the game should then run.

 # Antivirus issues
-Due to injecting a debugger dll (TitanEngine.dll) it causes trouble with some AV software.
+Due to injecting a debugger dll (x64dbg's TitanEngine.dll) it causes trouble with some AV software.
 One way to fix it would be to fix the softlock properly.
 But i don't know how.
 Pull request are welcome!

 ## What has the mod to offer?: